StrangeBeeCorp/docs/docs/includes/administrator-access-manage-misp-servers.md

-!!! warning "Required permissions for managing MISP servers"
+!!! warning "Required permissions for managing MISP server connections"
-    Only users with an admin-type profile that has the `managePlatform` permission can add or remove MISP servers in TheHive.
+    Only users with an admin-type profile that has the `managePlatform` permission can manage MISP server connections in TheHive.